Make an Appointment: 603-821-0008 | [email protected]

 LCMHC

-Associate Clinical Director
+Clinical Director (She/Her)

-My name is Rosie Emrich, and I am a Licensed Clinical Mental Health Counselor and Art Therapist.
-First, taking steps to improve your mental health can be both a scary and brave thing to do!
-I feel honored to witness all of the hard work and courage required take care of yourself; physically, emotionally and spiritually.
-Our society and culture tends to try to shame us away from doing so!
-I work hard to create a safe, welcoming and judgment free space for this important work to take place.
+I want to acknowledge that taking steps to support your mental health can be bring up so much; parts that are excited and ready for change, parts that are afraid or ashamed to let others (or even yourself) see you struggle, parts that don’t want to acknowledge you need help or to feel the pain you may carry, and so much more.
+I am honored to witness all the hard work and courage required to take care of yourself; physically, emotionally and spiritually.
+I work hard to create a safe, inclusive, welcoming and judgment free space for this important work to take place.

 Art Therapist & Creative Guide

-I love to help the women I work with think outside of the box by offering creative ways to explore their struggles and inner (sometimes unconscious) experiences.
+I love to help the people I work with think outside of the box by offering creative ways to explore their struggles and inner (sometimes unconscious) experiences.
 We do not just talk our way through the world; we move through, touch, feel and experience life.
 It only makes sense then that when trying to process and make sense of our experiences that we should do so in a way that includes all of our senses.
 Art Therapy is a great alternative or supplement to talk therapy for this exact reason.
 Regardless of whether or not you have any formal art training or skill, Art Therapy gives you the power to express yourself, reduce stress, gain insight and self-awareness, and practice making change in a safe space.
 There is no artistic talent or training required because Art Therapy is not about how ‘pretty’ your art is, but instead is focused on the process of making art and finding associations between the creative choices and your inner life.

 About Me